nellaivijay/Awesome-AIML-Data-Ops/README.md

-# Awesome-MLOps
-Awesome MLOps

-# Awesome machine learning Ops
+# Awesome AI - Machine learning and Data Ops

 This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale, and secure your production AI and ML.